-Buyer enablement is the methodology and mentality of making it as easy as possible for buying groups to buy from you, both during your customer’s first purchase and during the renewal process.
+Buyer enablement is the methodology and mentality of making it as easy as possible for buying groups to buy from you, both during your customer’s first purchase and subsequent renewals and expansions.

-Traditionally, B2B sales strategies and technologies have been organized around enabling the sales rep and sales teams, with the focus on how to make sales more effective.
-Buyer enablement, in contrast, focuses on how to make the buying journey and decision-making process easier to navigate and leveraging technology to get stakeholders what they need faster than ever before.
+Traditionally, B2B sales strategies and technologies have been organized around enabling the sales team and individual reps.
+The focus is usually on how to make sales more effective for them.
+Buyer enablement, in contrast, focuses on how to make the buying journey and decision-making process easier to navigate.
+Where appropriate, that includes leveraging technology to get stakeholders what they need faster and in more consumable ways.

 Developing Buyer Empathy – Buying Is Hard

-If we were to peel back the layers of ineffectiveness in B2B sales, we’ll almost always see one principle at the root of this problem: as sellers, we are too self-centered.
+If we were to peel back the layers of ineffectiveness in B2B sales, we’d inevitably see one principle at the root of this problem: sellers are too seller–focused.

-According to Gartner’s research (Gartner: Win More B2B Sales, 2018) , the buying journey is getting harder and more complex, not easier.
+According to Gartner’s research, the buying journey is getting harder and more complex, not easier.

-One of the factors making the B2B purchase more complex is the growing numbers in the buying group.
-The B2B buying group has been growing over time since the first research published by CEB in 2013 showed 5.4 buyers back in 2013.
+One of the factors making the B2B purchase more complex is the growing size of the buying group.
+The B2B buying group has been growing over time and has continued to balloon up.

 Implementing a Framework for Equipping the Internal Champion to Sell for You (DEEP-C)

-The skills needed to help customers buy focuses on grooming and coaching champions so they can win over other stakeholders.
-The steps are likely different from what salespeople normally do.
-Here are five principles that provide a guide to the kinds of actions they can take to connect with champions and other stakeholders.
+This framework provides the skills needed to enable customers to buy.
+It focuses on coaching champions so they can win over other stakeholders.
+That puts sellers, in this new game, into the role of ‘Buyer Coaches’.
+The steps are likely different from what salespeople normally do, but provide a guide to the kinds of actions they can take to connect with champions and other stakeholders in more meaningful ways.

 - Discover your champion and through them discover the other stakeholders